neptune-mutual-blue/protocol/docs/Unstakable.md

 **Unstakable**

-Enables tokenholders unstake their tokens after resolution is achieved on any cover product.
+Enables voters to unstake their NPM tokens after resolution is achieved on any cover product.

 ## Functions